Alternative versions of Spider-Man: DC crossovers (Earth-7642)

 In some intercompany crossovers with DC Comics, Spider-Man has worked alongside a Superman based on the Earth One version, twice, once to defeat Doctor Octopus and Lex Luthor and the other to stop Doctor Doom from providing Parasite with long-term access to the powers of the Hulk and Wonder Woman.
 He also worked alongside a Batman based on the post-Crisis version, to defeat Carnage and the Joker, the two later collaborating to defeat the Kingpin and Ra's al Ghul, with Fisk eventually aiding the heroes in the end.

 Deadpool: Samurai (Earth-346)

 In the alternate universe Deadpool: Samurai manga series, which takes place on Earth-346, Deadpool receives an offer to join Samurai Squad, the Japanese division of the Avengers.
-Before leaving for Japan, Deadpool announces his departures to Spider-Man, who agrees grant him a request before he leaves.
+Before leaving for Japan, Deadpool announces his departures to Spider-Man, who agrees to grant him a request before he leaves.
 Deadpool requests to go web-slinging with Spider-Man, and so Spider-Man allows Deadpool to hold onto him as he swings through New York City.
-In Japan, Deadpool meets Sakura Spider (Haruka Hida), another spider-powered hero native to the country.
+In Japan, Deadpool meets Sakura Spider (Haruka Hida (飛騨遥, Hida Haruka)), another spider-powered hero native to the country.
 Later, Sakura Spider is trapped on Earth-616 by the events of End of the Spider-Verse, facing off against Otto Octavius in Spider-Man: Octo-Girl.